-Chances are we all know someone in need of a little hope as we approach this Christmas season.
-Or perhaps you’re the one in need of hope.
+Chances are we all know someone in need of a little hope – or perhaps you’re the one in need of hope.
 I truly understand how that feels.
-So this year, I wanted to put together a post with what I think are gifts of hope – gifts that will comfort, provide encouragement, and help us to remember the true reason for our hope – Jesus.
+I wanted to put together a post with what I think are gifts of hope – gifts that will comfort, provide encouragement, and help us to remember the true reason for our hope – Jesus.

 Going through my own marital issues has also shown me, personally, just how much we need hope.
 And those of us going through this kind of journey are often looking for items of comfort – something tangible that reminds us that we can keep on going each day.